burlingtonjs/js-usergroup-rampup/topics/objects-inheritance.md

 ### Exercise 4: Override prototype inheritance in an object.

 In the following code, we use prototypal inheritance to give two objects the property `color` which equals `'yellow'`.
-By adding only one line of code **after the objects have been created**, make it so that one object has the color `'green'` and the other color remains `'red'`.
+By adding only one line of code **after the objects have been created**, make it so that one object has the color `'blue'` and the other color remains `'yellow'`.

 ```javascript
 function assert(val, name) { if (val) return console.log(name + ' is correct!'); console.log(name + ' is incorrect.'); }